grplyler/rglayout/README.md

-# RGLayout - A Stuipd Simple Flex Layout Library for Raygui
+# RGLayout - A Stupid Simple Flex Layout Library for Raygui

+_Ported to C from my odin version (raylay)_

 A lightweight immediate-mode layout library for building flexible UIs with Raylib.
 Made for creating responsive layouts without manual positioning.